ryanpcmcquen/contacts_fixer/README.md

-## contacts_csv_notes_parser
+## contacts_fixer

-Do you have a bunch of data in your Contacts `Notes` field that you'd like to get into the correct fields?
+Do you have a bunch of data in the wrong field for your Contacts?

-This script will parse your Contacts CSV (it expects a Zoho Contacts CSV export, but can be modified for other services) and export a new CSV with the `Email` and `Mobile` fields filled in with all emails and phone numbers found in the `Notes` field.
+This script will parse your Contacts CSV (it expects a Zoho Contacts CSV export, but can be modified for other services) and will export a new CSV with the
+`Email` and `Mobile` fields filled in with all emails and phone numbers found in the `Notes` field.
+It can easily be modified to parse data from other fields as well.